ieg-dhr/QTEI/README.md

-Then, copy `qtei.js` and `qtei.css` into your project and since it depends on [twitter bootstrap](https://www.npmjs.com/package/bootstrap) for rendering, Include that before as well, like this:
+Then, copy `qtei.js` and `qtei.css` into your project and since it depends on [twitter bootstrap](https://www.npmjs.com/package/bootstrap) for rendering, include that before as well, like this:

 ~~~html
 <!DOCTYPE html>